-- Students shall be removed from the cohort for the following reasons: student death, emigration, transfer to prison or juvenile facility following adjudication, and properly documented transfer. - Students shall be added to the cohort when they transfer into a high school from in-state or out-of-state institutions. - All students assigned to the 4-year graduation cohort base files of any high school within a district shall be included in the base file for the district (including Residential Treatment Facilities and Group homes). - All students assigned to the 4-year graduation cohort base files of any high school within the state shall be included in the base file for the state (including Residential Treatment Facilities and Group homes). - Students who meet the state diploma requirements as a result of completing requirements in the summer following their fourth year will have graduated prior to beginning a fifth year of high school and will count in the calculation of the on-time graduation rate.
+- Note that the cohort reported on any given report card has 9GR equal to the two digit year for the report card year minus three (e.g., 9GR = 20, since 23 - 3 = 20). - Students shall be removed from the cohort for the following reasons: student death, emigration, transfer to prison or juvenile facility following adjudication, and properly documented transfer. - Students shall be added to the cohort when they transfer into a high school from in-state or out-of-state institutions. - All students assigned to the 4-year graduation cohort base files of any high school within a district shall be included in the base file for the district (including Residential Treatment Facilities and Group homes). - All students assigned to the 4-year graduation cohort base files of any high school within the state shall be included in the base file for the state (including Residential Treatment Facilities and Group homes). - Students who meet the state diploma requirements as a result of completing requirements in the summer following their fourth year will have graduated prior to beginning a fifth year of high school and will count in the calculation of the on-time graduation rate.

-Rating Points are calculated for schools with \geq 20 ELs according to the following equation:
+Rating Points are calculated for schools with ≥ 20 MLs according to the following equation:

-$$\operatorname{RP}{25} = \frac{\left(\left(\frac{Grads}{Cohort} \times 100\right) - 50\right)}{2}$$ (5)
+$$RP{25} = \frac{\left(\left(\frac{Grads}{Cohort} \times 100\right) - 50\right)}{2}$$ (5)

-Note: RP{25} = Rating Points on a 25-point scale.
+Note: $RP{25}$ = Rating Points on a 25-point scale.
 Grads = number of students who earned a regular high school diploma.
 Cohort = number of students in the four-year graduation cohort.

-Rating Points are calculated for schools with < 20 ELs according to the following equation:
+Rating Points are calculated for schools with < 20 MLs according to the following equation: